We’re the UK charity for backstage and front of house workers, with over 125 years’ experience helping people.

 Perhaps you have questions about handling difficult family relationships or workplace conflicts?

-We’re connected with loads of helpful organisations.
-From legal advice to industry know-how, our community has you covered.
+We work with loads of helpful organisations, who specialise in legal advice through to industry know-how, so whatever your need our community has you covered.

 Who We Help